In the past, documentaries and movies have often portrayed serial killer Ted Bundy as some sort of evil genius.

 Criminals with low and average IQs use these kinds of cons and ruses every day.
 And they successfully use them on people who are much smarter than they are.

-In the previous section, we highlighted cases where Ted Bundy would approach multiple people on the same day.
-This happened because a lot of women turned him down.
+In the previous section, we highlighted cases where Bundy would approach multiple people on the same day.
+This happened because most women turned him down.

 In other words, Bundy wasn’t as charming and alluring as he has been depicted.
 A lot of women saw right through him and refused his fake requests for help.

-Three of the women that Bundy approached at Lake Sammamish stated that he spoke rapidly, seemed nervous and was overly intent on getting them into his car.
+Three of the women that Bundy approached at Lake Sammamish stated that he spoke nervously and seemed overly intent on getting them into his car.
 They also felt as though he had a hidden agenda.

-Ted Bundy did not have the ability to snap his fingers and make any woman walk off with him.
-Instead, he repeatedly approached his targets until one of them finally agreed to “help him”.
+Bundy did not have the ability to snap his fingers and make any woman walk off with him.
+Instead, he repeatedly approached his targets until one of them finally agreed to “help”.

-It would not be surprising if the victims Bundy did “trick” had a bad feeling about him.
-A gut feeling that was yelling at them to say no.
+It is likely that the victims he tricked had a bad feeling about him.
+A gut feeling that was yelling at them to say no and walk away.

 Unfortunately, many of us find it difficult to say no to people, especially when they are asking for our help.
 We are social creatures.
 It is in our nature to help other people who are in need, and sometimes we will ignore our gut instincts in order to do so.